What is Paraphrasing?

 - Overall, focus on your study first—any extra information should be used to enhance your arguments or clarify your research.

-After paraphrasing the source text in your research paper, be sure to get academic editing for your journal manuscript or essay editing for your admissions essay to ensure that your writing is ready for submission to journals or schools.
+After paraphrasing the source text in your research paper, be sure to get English proofreading and academic editing for your journal manuscript or essay editing for your admissions essay to ensure that your writing is ready for submission to journals or schools.

 And visiting our academic resources pages to get more tips beyond how to paraphrase, including common academic phrases, the best transition words in academic papers, verbs for research writing, and many more articles on how to strengthen your academic writing skills.